Who Is Liable for a Pedestrian Accident on an Easement?

 Legal Recourse for Pedestrian Accidents

-If the accident occurred on a public road or sidewalk, you may seek compensation through a government entity or insurance program that covers such incidents.
-Gather evidence, such as witness statements, medical records, and police reports, to support your compensation claim.
+In case the accident happened on a public road or sidewalk, you could have compensation from a government entity or through some adverse incident insurance program.
+Compile witness statements, medical records, police reports, and so on to claim compensation.